sjkingo-archive/simpleblog/README.md

 output of HTML, ready to be published.

-A lot of the ideas for simpleblog are taken from a fellow blogging platform called constance (http://github.com/danc86/constance).
+A lot of the ideas for simpleblog are taken from a fellow blogging platform called [constance](http://github.com/danc86/constance).
 The primary purpose of this system is to provide extensibility via filters.
 Filters can be defined as submodules to alter the text as it is processed (such as converting from markdown to HTML).